-As the world adjusts to life amid the COVID-19 pandemic, most businesses are laser-focused on keeping their doors open and lights on.
-Folks are hunkering down and trying to preserve assets as much as possible.
-This is not business as usual but there are ways to keep revenue flowing and get more clients during this crisis.
+As the world has adjusted to life amid the COVID-19 pandemic, most businesses are still laser-focused on keeping their doors open and lights on.
+Folks are still hunkering down and trying to preserve assets as much as possible.
+We’ve not returned to business pre-pandemic but there are ways to keep revenue flowing and get more clients during this crisis.
 For some, that means directing resources where they’re needed most.
-Other businesses are pivoting to completely unique markets and sales strategies.
+Other businesses are pivoting to completely unique markets and brand new sales strategies.
 And many organizations are recruiting talent to scale up and bring different skills to the table—which means new opportunities for independent professionals.

 You can you find these opportunities and jump on them.
 Let’s take a look at how digital marketing can help spread the word about your services and help get more clients during the COVID-19 crisis.

 This post contains affiliate links.
 If you make a purchase from our trusted partners we will receive a commission at no additional cost to you that helps keep our blog running and we thank you.
 For more information please read our disclosure.

 Particularly at a time when many businesses are trying to minimize their losses, the best approach starts by serving your clients and community first.

 There are many different ways to drum up business, but context is always important—and at the moment, it’s critical.

 As Einstein said; ‘In the middle of difficulty lies opportunity’ – being proactive can pay off but this may not be the best time to aggressively start cold calling companies you want to work with.
 Here are four softer ways to help get your name out there.

 This is a time we all need to be sensitive — and not overly salesy or too pushy — but it’s a great opportunity for your brand and business to connect and stand out during these difficult times.

 More people are on social media now while stuck at home, scanning for updates and trying to stay abreast of news in a suddenly isolated nation.